 In 2013, then-President Barack Obama signed Executive Order 13636, Improving Critical Infrastructure Cybersecurity, and Presidential Policy Directive 21, Critical Infrastructure Security and Resilience.
 Both are aimed at enhancing the capability of owners and operators of the nation’s critical infrastructure to protect against cyberattacks.

-These policy documents gave DHS S&T a coordinating role in pursing the cybersecurity objectives outlined in each document and directed the National Institute of Standards and Technology (NIST) to develop a voluntary framework owners and operators could use to improve their cybersecurity posture.
+These policy documents gave DHS S&T a coordinating role in pursuing the cybersecurity objectives outlined in each document and directed the National Institute of Standards and Technology (NIST) to develop a voluntary framework owners and operators could use to improve their cybersecurity posture.
 DHS led an interagency working group focused on cyber economic incentives and with the Departments of Commerce and Treasury prepared an analysis of federal policy options for encouraging adoption of the NIST framework.

 The working group and resulting analysis focused primarily on policy and incentives from a microeconomic-based view of marginal costs and benefits of adoption.
 While this analysis provided a solid start for the study of incentives in cybersecurity, a more holistic approach to research in the area of cyber-risk economics is clearly needed, one that incorporate perspectives on security decisions and behavior from a wide range of social and behavioral sciences.